 What is quota sampling?

-Quota sampling is defined as a non-probability sampling method in which researchers create a sample involving individuals that represent a population.
+Quota sampling is defined as a non-probability sampling method in which researchers create a convenience sample involving individuals that represent a population.
 Researchers choose these individuals according to specific traits or qualities.
 They decide and create quotas so that the market research samples can be useful in collecting data.
 These samples can be generalized to the entire population.
 The final subset will be decided only according to the interviewer’s or researcher’s knowledge of the population.

 For example, a cigarette company wants to find out what age group prefers what brand of cigarettes in a particular city.
 They apply survey quota on the age groups of 21-30, 31-40, 41-50, and 51+.
 From this information, the researcher gauges the smoking trend among the population of the city.